Are The Risks Of Drugs That Enhance Imaging Tests Overblown?

 Still, Dr. Michael Rudnick, a kidney specialist at the University of Pennsylvania, isn't so sure it's time to clear contrast agents completely.
 He thinks there still could be some danger to the highest-risk patients, as the Michigan researchers found.
 And he pointed out that even sophisticated statistical analyses can't control for all possible biases.
 Only a randomized trial can do that.

-Here's the rub, though, Rudnick says we're unlikely to get a randomized, controlled trial because there's still a possibility that contrast could be harmful, and ethics committees are unlikely to approve such a trial.
+Here's the rub, though.
+Rudnick says we're unlikely to get a randomized, controlled trial because there's still a possibility that contrast could be harmful, and ethics committees are unlikely to approve such a trial.

 It's a conundrum that existing belief about contrast agents could actually limit our ability to conduct the appropriate trials to investigate that belief.

-Matthew Davenport, lead author of the 2013 Michigan study, and chair of the American College of Radiology's Committee on Drugs and Contrast Media, says that "the vast majority of things we used to think were CIN probably weren't."
+Matthew Davenport, lead author of the 2013 Michigan study, and chair of the American College of Radiology's Committee on Drugs and Contrast Media, says "the vast majority of things we used to think were CIN probably weren't."

 But he does agree with Rudnick that there could still be real danger for the highest-risk patients.
 He echoed the current American College of Radiology recommendations that the decision to use contrast in patients with pre-existing renal disease should remain an individualized clinical decision.